What’s in Season – January Produce and Recipes

 Winter squash

-There are different types of winter squash, including butternut squash, acorn squash, kabocha, buttercup, and others.
-They are usually harvested in the late fall so they are in abundance in the winter.
-Plus, their sweet nutty flavor is perfect for various recipes like soups, stews, pasta dishes, baked goods, and more.
+There are various types of winter squash, including butternut squash, acorn squash, kabocha, and buttercup, that are still in season in January.
+Their sweet, nutty flavor is perfect for multiple recipes, such as soups, stews, pasta dishes, baked goods, and more.

-For example, you can enjoy butternut squash roasted, baked, boiled, and sautéed.
-Make delicious stuffed butternut squash or pizza crust.
-Or why not try this warmnig soup?
+For example, you can enjoy butternut squash roasted, baked, boiled, or sautéed.
+You can make delicious stuffed butternut squash or butternut squash pizza crust.
+You can also make a warming roasted butternut squash soup or roasted acorn squash.

 A big bowl with homemade roasted butternut squash soup